Chapter 14 'The Kelly Gang'

 "I heard a noise, so I snuck out.
-My older brother has probably noticed that I disappeared by now though" told Australia.
-Anyone could tell by the way he said 'older brother' that he was still carrying a heavy grudge against.
-But speaking of England, he would be in so much trouble when or if he was ever allowed to leave.
+My Dad has probably noticed that I disappeared by now though" told Australia.
+Anyone could tell by the way he said 'Dad' that he was still carrying a heavy grudge against.
+But speaking of England, he would be in so much trouble when or if he was ever allowed to leave and return home.

-"You havin' problems with your brother?" asked Ned curiously.
+"You havin' problems with your old man?" asked Ned curiously.

 "You could say that, we had… I guess you could say fight a while ago," Australia said, clearly remembering the rebellion, "It's probably going to be worse when I get back though"

 The four men nodded in understanding before announcing that they would be going to bed and that Steve would be taking the first watch.

 Australia silently watched as the outlaws fell asleep, everything England had told him about the Kelly gang was wrong.
 They seemed quite nice and didn't even threaten him once, or even killed him like England had said they would.
 They weren't all that bad after all.

 After a couple of minutes of just watching the stars, he nestled down next to a rock for the night.
 As he laid there, his eyes grew heavy and he finally slipped into unconsciousness.